-A very common task in retail businesses is adding new products to your database.
-Your product catalog should always be up-to-date in order to guarantee optimal sales and inventory management.
-KORONA makes this workflow quick and painless.
+A common task in retail businesses is adding new products to your database.
+Your product catalog should always be up-to-date to guarantee optimal sales and inventory management.
+KORONA POS makes this workflow quick and painless.

-In order to access your product database navigate to Inventory > Products in your KORONA back office.
+To access your product database, navigate to Inventory > Products in your KORONA Studio.

 Working with the Product List

-After selecting Products in your navigation you will get to your product list.
+After selecting Inventory > Products from the left side, you will get to your product list.
 You have the ability to sort the list by each individual column.
-In addition you can also manage which columns you would like to see.
+In addition, you can also manage which columns you would like to see.

 Create a Product

 Only a few basic product settings are mandatory when setting up a new product: